chene5/ai_db/README.md

-# Upload and download CSV data to a database
+# Upload and download CSV data to and from a database

 ## About this application
 With this web application, you can upload a CSV file to a SQL database and download the data back to a CSV file.
 The application is written in Python and built on the Flask web framework.
 The web pages are styled with Bootstrap CSS.
 The database interface uses the SQLAlchemy package and can use any database implementation that SQLAlchemy supports.
 Currently the application is set up to use a sqlite database in the local file system.

-Note: the application is ready to deploy to the Amazon Web Services (AWS) Relational Database Service (RDS):
+Note: the application is ready to deploy to the Amazon Web Services (AWS) Relational Database Service (RDS) with MySQL:
 1. In `config.py`, fill in the AWS RDS database information, uncomment the designated code, and comment or remove the old database code.
 1. Execute `db_create.py` to initialize the database.
+1. Run the Flask server either locally (details below) or on AWS Elastic Beanstalk (http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html)

 This application creates a new table in the database for each uniquely named CSV file.
 This allows analysts to access and manipulate the dataset in its own table via SQL should they so wish.
-The database consists of a lookup table which keeps track of the dataset tables, a built-in SQLAlchemy table, and the individual dataset tables.
+The database consists of a lookup table which keeps track of the dataset tables, a built-in SQLAlchemy migration table, and the dataset tables.
 The only limits to the number of rows and number of columns are those of the database implementation.

 Details about the automatic table creation mechanism:
 1. The table name is the filename, without the .csv extension.